Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Work Demand Diagnostic

 A half-day working session for managers and team leaders.
 Three hours.
-We map the patterns the room names to the five capacity taxes, run the cost calculator live against your own numbers, and leave you with a one-page summary and a directional cost floor.
-Tells you whether a full audit is warranted and where it should point first. $3,500 to $7,500.
-No pre-work, no follow-on commitment.
+We map the patterns the room names to the Five Capacity Taxes, run the cost calculator live against your own numbers, and leave you with a one-page summary and a directional cost floor.
+It tells you whether a full Audit is warranted and where it should point first. $3,500 to $7,500.
+Light prep required, no follow-on commitment.

 Capacity Audit

-A structured assessment of where capacity is degrading across your organization and what it's costing.
-Produces the operational capacity cost floor from your own data, adds Recovery Debt, and reports Forfeited Upside separately.
-You get a report your CFO can read, and a ranked list of interventions.
+A structured assessment of where capacity may be degrading across your organization and what it may be costing.
+It builds an operating-cost floor from company data without double counting, estimates Recovery Debt separately, and reports Forfeited Upside separately.
+You get a report your CFO can read and a ranked list of interventions.

 Capacity-Aligned Execution Pilot